Skip to main content

 Three shapes.
 Pick yours.

-Same underlying infrastructure, four go-to-market postures.
-Not an exhaustive list — just the shapes that have worked so far.
+Same infrastructure, three go-to-market postures — each priced through the on-chain fee engine.
+Not an exhaustive list, just the shapes that have worked so far.

 Model 1